 Assumptions regarding future disbursements and receipts are made in order to manage cash liquidity and are monitored daily by the treasury department.

-The following table provides a breakdown of financial liabilities, grouped according to their due dates, for the remaining period from the Statement of Financial Position date to their contracted maturities.
+The following table provides a breakdown of financial liabilities, grouped according to their due dates, for the remaining period from the Statement of Financial Position date to their contractual maturities.
 The amounts shown in the table represent the contractual undiscounted cash flows at the contracted rates.

 Indebtedness Indicator(1)

 (1) This measure is not an accounting measure according to Accounting Practices Adopted in Brazil or IFRS, nor should it be considered in isolation or as an alternative to net income, as an operating measure or alternative to operating cash flows, or as a measure of liquidity and should not be considered as a basis for the distribution of dividends.
 Other companies may calculate this measure differently than we do.
-See additional information regarding its use in table 2.5 (a) of 2023 Reference Form.
+See additional information regarding its use in table 2.5 (a) of 2024 Reference Form.

 Financial Leverage(2) (in thousands of reais):